-All of the hip replacement devices available in recent history, including those still on the market, were approved using the FDA’s 510(k) pathway.
+Most of the hip replacement devices available in recent years, including those still on the market, were approved using the FDA’s 510(k) pathway.
 This is a “shortcut” approval process which allows the manufacturer to skip costly clinical trials.

 A manufacturer of a medical device is allowed to claim that the new device is similar to devices already on the market.
 This allows the manufacturer to market a new device without ever testing it in human subjects.
 Some experts have blamed the adverse event rate of MoM and other devices on this shortened pathway and have urged the FDA to close the 510(k) loophole.